fat-fuzzy/rocks/apps/doc/src/assets/doc/blocks/README.md

 ## What are Blocks ?

-`Blocks` are self contained, atomic components that provide a piece of information, action, or navigation option to the user of the app.
+`Blocks` are the smallest self contained components that provide a piece of information, action, or navigation option to the user of the app.
 They are generally mapped to a specific HTML tag, or related tags.

 They are implemented using the [web platform](https://developer.mozilla.org/en-US/docs/Web)'s capabilities and with help from the examples provided in [Inclusive Components](https://inclusive-components.design/).